How do I choose / find the right therapist?

 You can also set the filter to view clinics and programs.
 Currently, we list ketamine clinics and psychedelic integration clinics.
 Programs or session packs are offered by some providers to assist you with a particular intention or mental health goal.

 Type keywords into the search bar on the Network page to find specific services or specialties.
 For example, you can search for disorders (PTSD, major depressive disorder), symptoms (anxiety, depression), specialties (LGBTQ, trauma), substances (ketamine, ayahuasca), and by provider name or location.

 Learn about providers by reading their bios and how they work with clients.
 Some providers have written articles.
-Reading the articles is a good way to gain a better feel about a provider’s background and experience on different topics.
+Reading the articles is a good way to gain a better idea about a provider’s background and experience on different topics.

 When you find a provider you are interested in working with, check to see if they specify a specific location for sessions.
 Some providers only work with clients within the state they are licensed.
 To schedule an appointment or ask the provider a question, fill in the contact form.
 Your message goes directly to the provider who will then respond to your inquiry.

 What type of services do providers listed in the Psychedelic Support Network offer?

 The Network includes doctors, therapists, counselors, and practitioners with other specialties.
 They provide a range of services related to mental and physical health.
 Use the search navigation to find a provider who treats many different disorders, alignments, symptoms, and conditions.
 They use many traditional and evidence-based methods in their practices.